 A: Just indicate on your proxy card how you want to vote, and sign, date and return it as soon as possible.
-If you sign and send in your proxy and do not indicate how you want to vote, your proxy will be voted for the election of the director nominees named in this proxy statement as directors of the Company to serve until the Company's 2017 Annual Meeting, for the approval of the Company's executive compensation, for approval of a frequency of every "One Year" with respect to the advisory vote on the Company's executive compensation, and for the ratification of the appointment of Yount, Hyde & Barbour, P.C. as the Company's independent auditors for 2016.
+You may also vote online using the instructions on your proxy card.
+If you sign and send in your proxy, or submit your vote online, and do not indicate how you want to vote, your proxy will be voted for the election of the director nominees named in this proxy statement as directors of the Company to serve until the Company's 2020 Annual Meeting, for the approval of the Company's executive compensation, for approval of a frequency of every "One Year" with respect to the advisory vote on the Company's executive compensation, and for the ratification of the appointment of Yount, Hyde & Barbour, P.C. as the Company's independent auditors for 2019.

 If you are a registered shareholder, you can choose to attend the Annual Meeting and vote your shares in person instead of returning your completed proxy card.
 If you do return a proxy card, you may attend the meeting and change your vote.
-See "The Annual Meeting - Voting and Revocation of Proxies" on page 2 of the proxy statement.
+See "Voting and Revocation of Proxies" on page 2 of the proxy statement.